-For over five years, conflict has devastated Syria.
+For seven years, conflict has devastated Syria.
 Now the Syrian refugee crisis is recognized internationally, as the largest refugee crisis of our time.
 The Syrian civil war has set Syria’s national standard of living back by decades – destroying health care systems, schools and water and sanitation facilities.

 Hundreds of thousands of people have died, 5.1 million Syrians have fled the country as refugees and another 6.3 million Syrians are displaced within the country.
 Half of those affected are innocent children.
 These Syrian children have witnessed atrocious forms of violence – and are the most affected by this war.

 Explore facts about the Syrian refugee crisis and learn how you can help Syrian refugees.

 - What is happening in Syria?